RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 </div>
 ```

-## Another possible values
+## Another possible value

 100% of width on mobile, 50% on larger screen.
-Depending on the framework, multiple values can be added, however the recommended maximum is 4 values.
+Depending on the framework, multiple values can be added.
+However, the recommended maximum is 4 values.

 ```php
 echo grid_open([100, 50]);